xushuoshuoxss/zero-shot-psci-llm-prompts/Evaluation (Dataset 1).md

 | **Structural Distresses (%)**| 0.0                  | 0.0                  |
 | **Level (%)**                | **Level 10**         | **Level 10**         |

+#### Explanation from Model:
+##### The road surface appears to be in perfect condition with no visible defects.
+There are no signs of surface defects, pavement defects, or structural distresses.
+The surface is smooth and even, indicating a newly constructed or recently overlaid road.
 ---

 ### Road Segment 21